 Weft Thread This is the horizontal thread passed over and under the warps forming the face and design of the rug.
 All Navajo rugs are weft-faced.

-Whirling Logs A design motif occurring in sandpainting rugs that depict a story that occurs in the Nightway and Featherway ceremonies.
-Contrary to conventional wisdom, the Whirling Logs design has no connection with the swastika which is found in Navajo rugs woven before the mid to late 1930's.
+Whirling Logs A design motif occurring in sandpaintings that depict a story that occurs in the Nightway ceremonies.
+Contrary to conventional wisdom, the Whirling Logs sandpainting design has no connection with the swastika which is found in Navajo rugs woven before the mid to late 1930's.
 Dealers will use the term instead of the actual name of swastika.
 See Swastika.

 Wool Fiber from sheep.
 Only sheep produce actual wool.
 Wool fiber differs from hair in that it does not have a medulla.
 Sheep also produce a small amount of hair and kemp.